P4nt4Rh31/nmap_tls_parser/README.md

 # nmap_tls_parser

-Nmap TLS Parser
+Nmap TLS parser

-This script called "nmap_tls_parser.py" was created by Arturo Correa "P4nth4_R31" allows you to consolidate nmap .nmap and .txt scan files into a directory and extract information about TLS 1.0 and 1.1 versions of specific ports.
+This script called "nmap_tls_parser.py" allows you to consolidate .nmap and .txt nmap scan files from "--script ssl-enum-ciphers" into a directory and extract information about the TLS 1.0 and 1.1 versions of specific ports.
 The script filters and displays only IPs and ports that exactly match the port specified by the user.

 Characteristics

 File Consolidation: The script consolidates all .nmap and .txt files into the current directory.
 TLS Extract: Extracts versions of TLSv1.0 and TLSv1.1 from the specified ports.
 Exact Filtering: Only displays ports that exactly match the port entered by the user.
- Simple User Interface: Uses a pop-up window for the user to enter the desired TCP port.
+Simple user interface – uses a pop-up window for the user to enter the desired TCP port.

 Use